MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/move-databases.md

 ###  Start Service Manager Services on the data warehouse management server

- Use the following procedure to start the Service Manager services on the data warehouse management server.
+ Use the following procedure to start the Service Manager services on the data warehouse management server:

 1. In the **Run** dialog, in the **Open** text field, enter **services.msc**, and select **OK**.